Blog Archive

 • Mary was a hard worker, earning most of her income in the local Food and Beverage industry as a waitress and server.
 This irregular, underpaid work compelled her to choose between rent and medication many times.
 She was humiliated when she was forced to ask others for assistance.

 • Mary was a small person.
-Though she had some martial arts training and was vigilant, she knew she was vulnerable to violence, particularly if she ended up stranded at night somewhere waiting on a bus or ride.
+Though she had some martial arts training and was vigilant, she knew she was vulnerable to violence, particularly if she ended up stranded at night somewhere, waiting on a bus or a ride.
 Her complex life and delicate planning was easily disrupted, leaving her vulnerable to assault.

 Mary was a kind and forgiving person.
 She helped feed the hungry, obtain help for the homeless and get clothing to people who had nothing but rags.
 Despite her own struggles, she did everything possible to personify the Motto of Best Friends of Low-country Transit, “Together, We Go Forward!”
 While people laughed out our plans to have a Transit Fairy, no one laughed after they met her working for a better Charleston in costume.
 Here is a video of her challenging Mike Seekings, the Chairman of CARTA for holding their board meetings at a time when working people could not attend.